boylesoftware/tomcat-oidcauth/README.md

 </form>
 ```

-As an extension, the _OpenID Connect Authenticator_ provides the login page with a request attribute under name `org.bsworks.oidc.authEndpoints` with the list of authorization endpoints for each OP configured on the authenticator's valve.
+As an extension, the _OpenID Connect Authenticator_ provides the login page with a request attribute under the name `org.bsworks.oidc.authEndpoints` with the list of authorization endpoints for each OP configured on the authenticator's valve.
 Each endpoint element includes two properties:

 * `issuer` - The OP's Issuer Identifier.
 * `name` - Application-specific OP name.